zorowangtt/phdthesis/source/15_chapter7_conclusions.md

 It is unknown how the different types of secondary structures will affect the thermal transport in proteins.

 2. The effect of solvent model on the thermal transport properties in protein.
-In this study, the thermal conductivity values of HP36 with a typical rigid TIP3P water model exhibited a decrease number, compared to the value using the same flexible TIP3P water model.
+In this study, the thermal conductivity values of HP36 with a typical rigid TIP3P water model exhibited a smaller value (0.26 W m^–1^ K^–1^) compared to the value using the same flexible TIP3P water model (0.3 W m^–1^ K^–1^).
 It raises the interest of "How will the change of water solvent flexibility changes vibration frequency at the water-protein interface, accordingly to influence the thermal transport properties of protein itself"?